Getting StartedFebruary 5, 2026· 6 min read

 Step 1: Install from the Visual Studio Marketplace

 Go to the Visual Studio Marketplace and search for "Agile Analytics" by Baytek, or follow the direct link from the button at the top of this page.
-Click "Get it free" and select the Azure DevOps organization where you want to install it.
-The Starter plan is free with no time limit — you can use sprint velocity, burndown, and basic flow metrics at no cost.
+Install it into the Azure DevOps organization where you want to start the 30-day free trial.
+During the trial you can use sprint velocity, burndown, and the rest of the feature set with no credit card required.

 Step 2: Open the Extension in Your Project